by Paul Wheaton

 What Should Estimators Keep in Mind When Estimating Electrical Jobs?

-In large electrical construction jobs, inaccurate electrical estimates can lead to significant financial setbacks, project delays and even compromised safety.
+Electrical construction estimating on large projects carries higher stakes than standard jobs — inaccurate estimates can lead to significant financial setbacks, project delays and even compromised safety.

 However, a skilled electrical estimator can help avoid these pitfalls by considering industry best practices.